Server memory configuration options

 Use max_server_memory to guarantee the OS does not experience detrimental memory pressure.
 To set max server memory configuration, monitor overall consumption of the SQL Server process in order to determine memory requirements.
 For an initial configuration or when there was no opportunity to collect SQL Server process memory usage over time, use the following generalized best practice approach to configure max_server_memory for a single instance:

-- From the total OS memory, subtract the equivalent of potential SQL Server memory allocations outside the max server memory control, which is comprised of stack size 1 * calculated max worker threads 2.
+- From the total OS memory, subtract the equivalent of potential SQL Server thread memory allocations outside the max server memory control, which is comprised of stack size 1 * calculated max worker threads 2.

 - What remains should be the max_server_memory setting for a single instance setup.